-A.8 LSD/MLP capabilities (101)
+A.8 LSD/MLP capabilities (101) and other (110)

-300 (to 64k) Can accept LSD at 300 bit/s (to 64 kbit/s) in the bit positions specified against the corresponding commands.
+LSD 300 (to 64k) Can accept LSD at 300 bit/s (to 64 kbit/s) in the bit positions specified against the corresponding commands.

 Var-LSD Can accept LSD variable rate in the bit positions specified against the corresponding command.